-These men were all hunters, and frequently engaged in the chase together; the Harrisons going to Green's to hunt upon the waters of Pocatalico, and he, in turn, visiting them for the purpose of hunting upon the waters of Eighteen-mile and Thirteen-mile [creeks].
-It was in the spring of 1813 that Mr. Green came upon one of these visits, bringing with him his little son Edward, aged ten years.
+These men were all hunters and frequently engaged in the chase together; the Harrisons went to Green's to hunt upon the waters of Pocatalico, and he, in turn, visited them for hunting upon the waters of Eighteen-mile and Thirteen-mile [creeks].
+In the spring of 1813, Mr. Green came upon one of these visits, bringing with him his little son Edward, aged ten years.

 One day during his stay, he and Alexander Harrison were hunting alone on "Eighteen," and after having killed and dressed a deer, found a tree which, from the scratches upon it, they supposed to contain a bear.
-Leaving the deer, they hastened to the residence of Mr. Harrison, distant seven miles, for the purpose of securing axes for the purpose of felling the tree.
+Leaving the deer, they hastened to the residence of Mr. Harrison, seven miles away, to secure axes for felling the tree.

 When they started to return, the two boys begged that they might be taken along to see the tree cut.
-Their request was granted, and the four arrived at the tree late in the evening.
+Their request was granted, and the four arrived at the tree in late evening.
 It was felled, but no bear was found.

 During the night, the rock overhead, from the combined effects of the frost going out and the fire beneath, burst, and a huge mass fell upon them.
 Both men were crushed from the hips down to the feet.
-The boys, though badly bruised, were able to crawl out owing to the fact that the rock upon that side of the fire was partially supported by the wood which they had carried in for fuel.
+The boys, though badly bruised, could crawl out because the rock upon that side of the fire was partially supported by the wood they had carried in for fuel.

 Their friends at home, alarmed at their long absence, were searching for them, and late in the evening of the fourth day, Josiah Harrison, a brother of one of the unfortunate men, found them.

 What a sight met his gaze!
 Death had already relieved his brother from his suffering, and Green was speechless, while the boys were famishing and ready to die of wounds.
-He put them upon the horse, which he had been riding, and hastened home for assistance.
+He put them upon the horse he had been riding and hastened home for assistance.
 As he departed, Green turned and cast one longing look of despair after him.

 He conducted the boys home, and, having secured assistance, hastened back to the terrible spot, but when they arrived, Green's spirit had taken its flight, and he, too, was no more.
 Only two masses, crushed almost beyond recognition, remained.

 Both boys recovered and grew to manhood.
-Zebulon Harrison died a few years since, and Edward Green, familiarly known as "Uncle Neddy," yet survives and resides upon the waters of Grass Lick Creek in this county.
+Zebulon Harrison died a few years ago, and Edward Green, familiarly known as "Uncle Neddy," survives and resides upon the waters of Grass Lick Creek in this county.